MaelaGLG/Project-UrbaSante/src/README.md

 # Scripts Directory
-This folder contains various scripts used in the project.
-These scripts perform different tasks, including data processing, creation of indicators, formatting and the script of the R Shiny App.
+This folder contains the scripts used in the project.
+These scripts perform different tasks, including data processing, creation of indicators, formatting and developing an R Shiny App.

 # Structure and description
-This project is organized into three main folders, each serving a specific role in the data processing pipeline.
+The scripts are organized into three main folders, each serving a specific role in the data processing pipeline.
 Below is a breakdown of each folder’s purpose:

 # 1- Row --> Intermediate
+Purpose: This folder contains the scripts that process the raw data.
+The output of each code is an indicator.

 # 2- Intermediate --> Formatted